wpower12/Precinct-Level-Election-Data/README.md

 As of now, there is a consistently performing prompt-based approach for parsing "single precinct per page" (SPPP) type PDF return documents.

-Right now I have links to the data for all counties but the following 6:
+Right now I have links to the data for all counties but the following 7:
 * 015	Bradford County
+* 023   Cameron County
 * 031	Clarion County
 * 037	Columbia County
 * 043	Dauphin County